Hadera: Sports

 Hadera is home to three current football clubs: Hapoel Hadera, which currently plays in Israeli Premier League after being promoted at the end of 2017/18 season.
 Beitar Hadera (playing in Liga Gimel Shomron) and the women's football club Maccabi Kishronot Hadera (playing in Ligat Nashim Rishona).
 In the past, the city was also home to Maccabi Hadera, Hapoel Nahliel and Hapoel Beit Eliezer.

 The city is also represented in the Israeli Beach Soccer League.
 Its team, Hapoel Hadera, won the championship (under its previous name, Hadera's Princes) in 2008.

 In Basketball, Maccabi Hadera's women's basketball team plays in second-tier Liga Leumit, while the club's Maccabi Hadera men's basketball team plays in third tier Liga Artzit.

+Voting Patterns

+In the 2022 election, 58 percent of voters in Hadera voted for the parties of the right-wing coalition led by Benjamin Netanyahu, while 39 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.4 percent voted for the Arab parties.